 The Lanark County section is now completely open and ready to enjoy!

-The Renfrew County section now OPEN where identified.
+The Renfrew County section currently not open to ATVs until it dries out more completely.
 Users looking to go through Pembroke will need to travel road systems or use RCATV trails: permit required.

 The map on this webpage shows areas that have received upgrades.
 It is not meant to act as an "open/closed" map at this time (like a snowmobile trails condition map).